Anello-Photonics/docs-A1/getting_started.rst

     The above UDP ports are the numbers on the connected computer only.
 The A-1 uses UDP ports 1 for data and 2 for configuration.
     If sending odometer speeds by UDP from another program, send to UDP port 2 on the A-1, from the computer UDP config port matching the configurations.

+See the Unit Configurations page for more details.

 2.5.1 Connecting by UDP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The A-1 Ethernet interface is recommended for in Vehicle collection and testing.
 To connect by UDP over ethernet, the A-1 must first be configured over com.